alias-comandos-linux-en-windows

 Other Interesting Aliases

-And here are other commands that I create, and that usually simplify my life.
+And here are other commands I create, which usually simplify my life.

 Alias command ps